akazdayo/pixelart/README.md

 Specifies the amount of edges.
 ### threhsold 2
 Specifies the length of edges.

+# Experimental Features
+This is not an official feature yet, so there may be bugs or errors.
+## Pixel Edge
+Generate edges with dots.

 # Color Sample
 Displays the colors in the default color palette